Nick-2003/CPSC-210-Project/README.md

 - As a user, I want to be able to view the list of items in a store, one for cart and another for inventory
   - As a user, I want to be able to search for a specific item in the list and see if it is available for purchase
-  - As a user, I want to be able to add an item to the store list
+  - As a user, I want to be able to add items to the store list
-  - As a user, I want to be able to remove an item from the store list
+  - As a user, I want to be able to remove items from the store list
   - As a user, I want to be able to move items between cart and inventory lists

 - As a user, I want to be able to obtain a receipt for the customer